rsethur/saferollout/README.md

 ![Saferollout semantics](docs/imgs/saferollout-semantics.jpg)

-## Design of saferollout pipeline
+## Design of safe rollout pipeline
-In the example here you will see the flow from training -> model registration -> saferollout of new model version into production.
+In the example here you will see the flow from training -> model registration -> safe rollout of new model version into production.
 You will see how we use [validate metrics](https://github.com/rsethur/validate-metrics) github action to automate the validation of operational metrics at very step of the rollout.

 ![Saferollout pipeline design](docs/imgs/pipeline-design.png)

 ## Annotated output of the safe rollout pipeline
 This is how the output of the safe rollout run in this repo looks like.
+Every validation gate has a 5 min wait timer (configurable).
+As part of the protection rules you can also enable human approval.

 ![Saferollout GH action pipeline](docs/imgs/ghaction.png)

 ## Getting started